MaxineNicole2127/processor_simulator/README.md

 `0110`- `ans`

-`0111` - `ins` : A special register that keeping track of the instruction currently being executed.
+`0111` - `ins` : A special register that keeps track of the instruction being executed.

 `0000`- `pct` : A special register that serves as the program counter of the processor, keeping track of the memory cell of the next instruction to be executed.